Skip to Content

 • Wholesalers typically pay manufacturers the WAC price to acquire the drugs and later sell the drugs to pharmacies at market prices (often less than WAC).

 • Manufacturers may provide publishers of prescription drug pricing with a suggested average wholesale price (AWP) value.
-Where manufacturers do not provide AWP guidance, the value is typically set as WAC + 20% by data publishers (see footnote 1).
+Where manufacturers do not provide AWP guidance, the value is typically set as WAC + 20% by data publishers (see footnote 2).

-• Manufacturers do not receive revenue based on the AWP; instead, AWP values represent the price that the manufacturer suggests that wholesalers charge when selling the manufacturer’s drug to the wholesaler’s customers.
+• Manufacturers do not receive revenue based on the AWP; instead AWP values represent the price that the manufacturer suggests that wholesalers charge when selling the manufacturer’s drug to the wholesaler’s customers.
 In practice, wholesalers sell most drugs to pharmacies at or below the value of WAC.

 • PBMs negotiate contracted rates between pharmacies and payers for the drugs the pharmacies dispense.
 Contracted rates are typically derived as a percentage-based discount from AWP plus a fixed price dispensing fee.
 As a result, when AWP values are set at substantially higher values than WAC, payers may pay significantly more to the pharmacy than the cost from the manufacturer.

-• The brand Zytiga 250 Mg 120 count product was introduced to market in 2011 by Janssen Biotech with a WAC value of $5,000.00 and an AWP value of $6,000.00 for a 30-day supply.
+• The brand Zytiga 250 Mg 120 count product was introduced to market in 2011 by Janssen Biotech with a WAC value of $5,000.00 and an AWP value that was 120% of the WAC value, $6,000.00 for a 30-day supply.

 • Abiraterone Acetate (generic for Zytiga) launched generically in November 2018 with WAC prices for a 30-day course of therapy that ranged between $3,499.40 and $8,840.58.
 By this time WAC for the brand product had increased to $10,232.16.